ihumaunkabir/eMGC-a-music-genre-classification-app/README.md

 ### eMGC- A Music Genre Classification Application
 A project based on convolutional neural network to classify music genre.
-This project is a part of Neural Network Technology course by Сейедмилад Сейедамир Ранаей Сиадат.
+This project is a part of Neural Network Technology.
 #### Features
   - Music Genre classification based on an uploaded audio file.
   - Faster and accurate genre with 92+ percentage accuracy.